 Insurance policies have coverage territories.
 Coverage applies for losses incurred in the territory and almost all policies you will encounter have a defined territory.
 The territory includes the US and its territories, possessions, Puerto Rico and Canada.
 Because goods travel between these places the policy provides coverage while in international air space and water ways.
 However, travel must be between the listed locations while leaving the rest of the globe as uncovered territory.
 As a result of this narrow territory policies provide broader coverage for products.

-An additional provision is made for goods produced within the coverage territory and clearly applies to exported products.
+With respect to product liability, an additional provision is made for goods produced within the coverage territory and clearly applies to exported products.
 These products are granted a worldwide coverage territory.
 However, the lawsuit must be based on the the legal system within the defined coverage territory.
 So this presents a significant limitation to coverage.

 If your product, hurts a person or damages property, outside the coverage territory, the suit must be brought back to the coverage territory (US, Puerto Rico, Canada or territories and possessions of the US).
 If not, coverage will not apply.